spockele/palila_gui/README.md

 ---
 ## Experiment Configuration
-The experiment configuration consists of the following files in this directory, where ```<experiment name>``` represents the name you use for your experiment:
+The experiment configuration consists of the following files, where ```<experiment name>``` represents the name you use for your experiment:
 - An experiment configuration file (```<experiment name>.palila```)
   - Defines the experiment (audios, questions, etc.).
   - An example can be found in ```gui_dev.palila```.